fbpx

 7. Always tell your customer the truth

-Lies and untruthfulness will always find us out eventually.
+Lies will always find us out eventually.

 If telling the truth about a situation is going to contravene company policy or put someone else in a difficult position, be patient.